JPGibert/FWs_LS_feasibility_space/README.md

-# Repository for Gibert & Wieczinsky "Constraints on food web structure revisited"
+# Repository for Gibert & Wieczinsky "Biotic and Abiotic constraints on food web structure revisited"

 The data used in this project can be found at: https://github.com/JPGibert/Temp_food_webs

-All code used is available in this repo under the name: FW_analyses.R
+Code used for analyses can be found in this repo under the name: FW_analyses.R Code used for modularity analyses can be found under: Modularity_analyese.R

+Raw data can be found in folder: FW_raw
+Other data and metadata: struct_data.csv; Food_web_metadata.csv